Doctelligence/doctelligence.github.io/roadmap.md

 ## 🔐 Privacy Features Integration
 - Integrate advanced privacy-preserving technologies, such as homomorphic encryption (HE), to ensure data security on the network.

-## 🛠️ Developer Tools and Ecosystem Support
-- Release comprehensive tools, documentation, and host community engagement events.

 ## 🌍 Community Engagement
 - Continue engaging with the community to build network participants, including data providers, evaluators, and stakeholders to ensure a decentralized and scalable ecosystem.

+## 🧑‍💻 Developer Engagement & Onboarding
+- Provide easy-to-follow documentation, SDKs, and API interfaces for developers.

 ## 🚀 Testnet Launch
 - Launch the testnet to demonstrate infrastructure and onboard early testers for feedback.